 Incline walking vs. running

 Incline walking involves walking uphill.
 It can burn a similar number of calories as running.
-You burn more calories at an incline than just walking on a flat surface.
+If you keep the same speed as walking on a flat surface, you burn more calories at an incline.

 Look for a hilly area or walk on an incline on the treadmill.
-Increase the incline by 5, 10, or 15 percent at a time to practice incline walking.
-If you’re new to incline walking, you can start gradually and work up to a 15 percent incline.
+Increase the incline by 5, 10, or 15% at a time to practice incline walking.
+If you’re new to incline walking, you can start gradually and work up to a 15% incline.

 Both walking and running are excellent forms of cardiovascular exercise.
-Aim to get at least 150 minutes of moderate cardio exercise each week for your health.
+The CDC recommends at least 150 minutes of moderate-intensity physical exercise each week for your health.

 Walking is a smart choice if you’re new to exercise and hoping to get in shape.
-If you’re looking to lose weight or burn more calories, try running.
+If you’re looking to lose weight or burn calories faster, try running.